 The Speaker has a powerful role in the House of Commons.

-They can ask an MP to withdraw remarks if they think it's inappropriate, and tell MPs to be quiet so opinions can be heard.
+They can ask an MP to withdraw remarks if they think it's inappropriate and tell MPs to be quiet so opinions can be heard.

 MPs will often shout and jeer at each other and call each other names.
+You can watch the current speaker tell off MPs in this video.

 With more than 600 MPs to control, it can be hard work keeping things running smoothly.